 The network for St Clare's College and St Mary's Cathedral College student research on 'The Lost Diggers of Fromelles'

 This is where the students of St Mary's Cathedral College meet to explore the lives of those men who have become known as "The Lost Diggers of Fromelles'.

-Throughout 2010 the students from our Year 9 History classes created video profiles of a number of the soldiers who had been listed as missing following the Battle of Fromelles in 1916.
+Beginning in 2010, students from our Year 9 History classes created video profiles of a number of the soldiers who had been listed as missing following the Battle of Fromelles in 1916.
 In pairs they worked to bring a number of the soldiers' stories back to life and pay tribute to these courageous men who had been buried at Pheasant Wood for almost a century.

 A small group of students created profiles for the Commemoration Ceremony in France in July.
 This was a great honour and the video profiles were very well received.